Addressing Inequity in Gifted Education

 Bringing Out a Spark:

-Sometimes, a teacher may intuitively feel that a particular student is gifted, but because of barriers in existing assessments and standardized testing, they have difficulty proving it or pinpointing exactly where that feeling is coming from.
+Sometimes, a teacher may intuitively feel that a particular student is gifted, but because of barriers in existing tests, they have difficulty proving it or pinpointing exactly where that feeling is coming from.
 A district Gifted Coordinator from a large school district in the Southwestern United States mentions this experience in their response:

 “Identification of culturally diverse learners has always been a struggle in our district.
 We recognize the need to provide a better means of finding these learners.
 Using the Naglieri General Ability Tests we have greatly enhanced our ability in this realm.
 It is great to hear a teacher say, “I knew that child had a spark!” and now we are able to confirm what the teacher was seeing.”